 The Commission for Energy Regulation may do all things necessary or expedient for the purpose of the performance of water regulatory functions.
 The Commission may advise the government in relation to the development of policy in relation to regulation of the provision of water services.
 The Commission may consult with BGE, Irish Water and water services authority for the purpose of this provision.

-Water regulatory functions include settling charges for water services, specification of minimum standards, protection of the interests of consumers.
+Water regulatory functions include settling charges for water services, specification of minimum standards, and protection of the interests of consumers.

 The legislation transfers the provisions in relation to charging for water services from the water services authority to Bord Gáis Éireann and Irish Water.
 They are to be performable in the same manner as they would have been performable by a water service authority.
 They are to be subject to the same consents and conditions which would have applied.